 Lions are carnivores, which means they eat meat.
 They are highly opportunistic hunters that can catch and eat anything from mice to elephants and everything in between.
 But primarily they eat animals that are about their own size or bigger.
 Lions are also efficient scavengers who watch for vultures to find dead animals and listen for hyena whoops in order to steal their kills.
 But what do lions eat exactly?
 Read on to find out.

 What Does a Lion Eat in the Wild?

 African lions mainly eat medium-to-large mammals that are about their own size or larger.
 The preferred prey range is from 190 to 550 kg (420 pounds to 1210 pounds) with the favorite prey size being around 350 kg (770 pounds)!
 This is substantially heavier than the average lion (about 280 pounds for females and 400 pounds for males.)
+In fact lions are on of the biggest cats in the world!
 Here is a short list of what lions eat.